-[For instructors there is a step-by-step study guide that goes with this case study.
+[This is the best case study to start with.
+For instructors there is a step-by-step study guide that goes with this case study.
 The study guide is structured to fit a 12 week course but the structure and level of detail in the case can be modified as needed to fit any course from a two day seminar to a full semester.
 The study guide is illustrated with screenshots and commentary.
 Instructors using this case can contact firstname.lastname@example.org to request the study guide.]

 Case Study Introduction

 Cincinnati Seasonings has a relatively simple supply chain composed of one factory, one distribution center (DC), and three stores.
 This supply chain enables the company to sell its products in stores around the Midwestern United States.
 As the case study progresses, you are challenged to keep expanding the supply chain to serve more stores farther and farther away from the original company factory and DC.
 And as you do this, you’ll need to find ways to keep operating costs and inventory levels as low as possible while still meeting customer demand.

 This case gives you experience in dealing with what is perhaps the central challenge of supply chain management.
 On one hand, you need to design and operate a RESPONSIVE supply chain that always has inventory available to meet customer demand.
 And on the other hand, you need to run an EFFICIENT supply chain that always seeks to reduce inventory and operating costs.
 It is the challenge of balancing these competing demands that supply chain professionals wrestle with every day.
 You cannot think only of efficiency, or only of responsiveness.
 You have to find a balance between the two.
 And that balance keeps shifting as business needs change.